mem48/geocompr/main.md

 #>
 ```

-This function works well to get a quick glimpse of data in an interactive mode.
+This function role is to give a quick glimpse of data in an interactive mode.
-The `summary()` function, however, should not be used to create new objects and is not very customizable.
+The `summary()` function, however, is not very customizable and should not be used to create new objects.
-`summarise()` from the `dplyr` package can be used as an alternative.
+`summarise()` from the `dplyr` package can be used as an alternative in these cases.
 In this function, we need to define what kind of statistics and for which variables we want to calculate.
-For example, we could calculate the world's population and number of countries:
+For example, we could calculate the world's population and number of countries in the world:

 ```r